-New York Writers Workshop hosts three-day pitch conferences in New York City for writers with book-length manuscripts (or projects) that welcome both fiction and nonfiction.
+New York Writers Workshop hosts three-day pitch conferences in New York City that welcome writers of fiction, nonfiction, and YA with book-length manuscripts (or projects).
 The conferences are offered twice a year, in the spring and fall.

-Participants polish their pitches with the help of conference leaders who are members of the New York Writers Workshop faculty, then present them to three different editors from major publishing houses.
+Participants polish their pitches with the help of conference leaders, members of the New York Writers Workshop faculty, then present them to three different editors from major publishing houses.
 Editors provide feedback and may request proposals and manuscripts after the conference.

 Each conference also includes a panel discussion of literary agents.